 Purpose of the Buffer

 The buffer is one of many pieces that helps your rifle to operate normally.
-When a bullet is fired the energy that it released pushes the bolt carrier backwards which then connects with the buffer within the buffer spring and tube.
-At the point of contact the buffer pushes the spring backwards.
-Depending on the weight of the buffer and the strength of the spring the buffer will reconnect with the bolt carrier pushing a new bullet forward into chamber to be fired.
+When a bullet has fired the energy that it released pushes the bolt carrier backwards which then connects with the buffer within the buffer spring and tube.
+At the point of contact, the buffer pushes the spring backwards.
+Depending on the weight of the buffer and the strength of the spring the buffer will reconnect with the bolt carrier pushing a new bullet forward into the chamber to be fired.

 Why does the weight of the buffer and strength of the spring matter?

 We will start with the buffer spring.
 Most springs are fairly standard, but you will encounter different variations on the market.
 Look for the one that best aligns to your rifle and you will be fine.
 As for choosing the proper buffer weight that can be a little tricky.
 If you get a weight that is too heavy the rifle won’t be able to push the spring back and reload the weapon.
 If you get a buffer that is too light then bolt carrier might move too fast and not perform the proper functions.
 To learn more about the buffer weights, keep reading…

 Now it’s time to get the reason you are here.
 What are the differences between each buffer that is offered on the market today?

 Carbine Buffer (Avg 3.0 oz)

 Includes 3 Tungsten weights

 Includes 5 Steel Weights + 1 Steel Spacer

 *Note that these are approximate weights.
 Each manufacturer creates products that range between the mil-spec standards.